VirgilSecurity/virgil-crypto-c/docs/implementor.md

 class:
     Defines name of the class depends on.
 Dependency is taken as class context object.
 The class attribute is optional.

+impl:
+    Defines name of the implementation depends on.
+Dependency is taken as specific implementation object.
+The impl attribute is optional.

+type_name:
+    This is auto-resolve attribute!
+It is equal to the one of the attributes:
+    {interface, api, class}.
+The type_name attribute is optional.